 White collar crime in Australia has long been considered a confusing area for lawmakers and enforcers to deal with.

 The definition of white collar crime is broad, but it is generally considered to include crimes committed by a person in a position of trust and authority within a business or organisation.
-These crimes can include tax evasion, embezzlement, conducting inappropriate financial dealings, bribery or other breaches of civil legislation.
+These crimes can include tax fraud and tax evasion, embezzlement, conducting inappropriate financial dealings, bribery or other breaches of civil legislation.

 These crimes are non-physical and are therefore non-violent, and are generally not committed “against” any one person, although they are usually financially motivated.

 Given the wide variety of potential crimes covered under this definition, the question of how to deal with white collar crime can be a legal and political minefield – particularly noting that fraud costs Australian businesses over a billion dollars annually.

 Legislatively, there are many contradictions in relation to the application of civil and criminal penalties, evidentiary standards and the conflict between rules of civil and criminal procedure in Australia.

 The long-standing inefficiencies in Australia’s treatment of white collar crime have prompted the release of a report by the Senate Economics References Committee, entitled Lifting the fear and suppressing the greed: Penalties for white collar crime and corporate and financial misconduct in Australia.

 The report, released in March 2017, considered the evidentiary standards presently applied across Australia in relation to white collar crimes, the nature and adequacy of penalties including custodial sentences, banning orders and financial penalties, and the ability for government agencies to seek the recovery of illegitimate gains.
 It also included a comparison of international treatments of white collar crime.

 Australia’s treatment of white collar crime has been on the radar of law reform for some years now.